FAC10/research/week-10/prototyping.md

 #### Extreme Prototyping
 Extreme prototyping is used in the web development domain.
 It consists of three sequential phases.
 First, a basic prototype with all the existing pages is presented in the HTML format.
 Then the data processing is simulated using a prototype services layer.
 Finally, the services are implemented and integrated to the final prototype.
 This process is called Extreme Prototyping used to draw attention to the second phase of the process, where a fully functional UI is developed with very little regard to the actual services.

-Wireframing
-===

-Creating a wireframe is one of the first steps you should take before designing a website.

-A wireframe helps you **organize and simplify the elements and content within a website** and is an essential tool in the development process.

-A wireframe is basically a **visual representation of content layout in a website design**.

 # Samatar